 Physics, Chemistry, Biology, Mathematics, English Core, Physical Education, Computer Science,Informatics Practices, Business Studies, Accountancy, History, Political Science, Psychology, Engineering Graphics.

 We at Centre Point believe in making every learning experience joyful for the child.
-While planning the methodology to transact the curriculum, the “Joy Quotient” is kept as the top priority.
+While planning the methodology to transact the curriculum, the “Joy Quotient” is maintained as the top priority.
 The instruction comprises both formal and non-formal teaching techniques.
-Role play, hands on activities, labs, projects are a regular feature of the lesson plans.
+Role play, hands on activities, labs and projects are a regular feature of the lesson plans

-Project approach to consolidate the concepts through real life experience is an integral part of the teaching in primary classes.
+Project approach to consolidate concepts through real life experience is an integral part of the teaching in primary classes.
 Here, the teacher becomes a facilitator and children learn by experience and discovery.
 Mathematics, Science, Hindi and Social Studies labs are provided for the children to explore and understand the concepts taught in classrooms.
+Active learning leads them to produce high-quality work and to grow as individuals and collaborators.
+Children have a strong disposition to explore and discover.
+The Project Approach builds on natural curiosity, enabling children to interact, question, connect, problem-solve, communicate, reflect, and more.
+This kind of authentic learning extends beyond the classroom to each student’s home, community, nation, and the world.
+It essentially makes learning the stuff of real life and children active participants.